edibella/matlab-spec/docs/tester.md

 That output is telling us that the Root mean square error between the two matrices is `5e-11` which is greater than the tolerance of the tester class.

-When testing structs a simple `isequal` is used and the structs are displayed if they are not the same.
-I'm sure this rudimentary implementation could be improved upon.
+When testing structs, rmse is calculated for each field.
+This is a rudimentary implementation and messaging could be improved upon.

 ### run_tests